canonical/checkbox/docs/tutorial/using-checkbox/advanced-config.rst

 ==================

 Config renaming is useful, but sometimes it is not enough to maintain a clean setup.
-One thing that it common is wanting a basic configuration of Checkbox and a few smaller configurations that are specific to each situation.
+One thing that is common is wanting a basic configuration of Checkbox and a few smaller configurations that are specific to each situation.

 For example, create the following config file in ``~/.config/checkbox_global.conf``